csbio/CSBIO-Website/README.md

 # CSBIO-Website

 ### Editing Instructions

 The lab website is stored on github.
-Franklin and Lovelace both have downstream copies of the repository.
+Lovelace has a copy of the repository.
 If you want to make a change, add a page, a paper, or a news item, follow these steps.
 These steps assume you have a github account, and are a member of the csbio team.

 1. Clone the git repo to your computer:
 ```bash